kanor-c7s/kanor_ocr/README.md

 # Repository overview

-*This project is a work in progress.*
+*This DH project is a work in progress.*

 ## Project Description